Sea Fishing in Cornwall

 Rock fishing in Cornwall has got to be one of the best ways to enjoy the coastline.
 Fishing over rough ground tends to make for better fishing because there’s so much cover for fish to hide in.
 However, it helps to get your lure or bait as close to the rocks and kelp as possible without snagging up.
 Modern weedless soft lures achieve this and are essential for rock fishing without frustration!

 On a clear day if you’re wearing polaroid sunglasses you’ll see the fish lurking around the kelp.
-On this page you will find plenty of rock marks, but take care to work out if they are accessible before you go as rock marks can be deadly and we have not personally fished at each of the locations listed.
+On this page, you will find plenty of rock marks, but take care to work out if they are accessible before you go as rock marks can be deadly.
 The best fishing is often at deeper water and more remote locations.

 Why go sea fishing in Cornwall?

-In Cornwall’s not so distant past, about 15% of the population worked in the fishing industry and depended on it for their livelihoods.
-Fish are what the Cornish worked for, what they ate, what they traded.
-Fish stocks have been pillaged, but the nutrient waters off the UK still remain far richer than those you’ll find in the Med in my experience, and there is still excellent fishing to be had in British waters.
+In Cornwall’s not-so-distant past, about 15% of the population worked in the fishing industry and depended on it for their livelihoods.
+Fish are what the Cornish worked for, what they ate, and what they traded.
+Fish stocks have been pillaged, but the nutrient-rich waters of the UK still remain far richer than those you’ll find in the Med.

 Fishing Spots in South Cornwall